-- If you have concerns about completing the "Authorization to Inform" document, contact the Board office directly.
+- If you have concerns about completing the "Authorization to Inform" document, contact Chris Bourland in the Board office.

 Health Professionals Service Program

-In 1994, legislation for the Health Professionals Services Program (HPSP), Minn.
-Stat. § 214.31-214.37, was approved.
-HPSP serves several boards, including the board of Occupational Therapy Practice.
+In 1994, legislation for the Health Professionals Services Program (HPSP), Minnesota Statute §214.31-214.37, was approved.
+HPSP serves several Boards, including the Board of Occupational Therapy Practice.

-HPSP is a non-disciplinary approach to monitoring health care practitioners who are unable to practice with reasonable skill and safety by reason of illness, use of alcohol, drugs, chemicals, or any other materials, or as a result of any mental, physical, or psychological condition.
+HPSP is a non-disciplinary approach to monitoring health care practitioners who are unable to practice with reasonable skill and safety because of illness, use of alcohol, drugs, chemicals, or any other materials, or as a result of any mental, physical, or psychological condition.

 Referrals to HPSP may occur by a licensee, a colleague, an employer, family member, or the licensing board.
 Participation in HPSP is not permitted for certain licensees, including those accused of sexual misconduct or those who have been terminated from HPSP for non-compliance.

 Saint Paul, MN 55108